 This work has resulted in hospital admissions from care facilities in Salmon Arm to decrease by 25% in the past year, and a 19% drop in emergency transfer rates from care facilities in that community.
 Emergency transfer rates from facilities in Armstrong, Enderby, Lumby, and Vernon over the same period have decreased by 25%, and hospital admissions from care facilities in those communities have decreased by 20%.

-RCI physicians in Richmond are now actively supporting their colleagues by taking on more patients in local facilities, enabling GPs to reduce their panels and transition care of patients in residential care facilities to an RCI GP.
-Since the initial launch of RCI in May 2017, four GPs new to residential care have been recruited to join the physician group and, through RCI supports, the incoming GPs were mentored and supported in the provision of residential care.
+RCI physicians in Richmond are now actively supporting their colleagues by taking on more patients in local facilities, enabling family doctors to reduce their panels and transition care of patients in residential care facilities to an RCI family doctor.
+Since the initial launch of RCI in May 2017, four doctors new to residential care have been recruited to join the physician group and, through RCI supports, the incoming family physicians were mentored and supported in the provision of residential care.

 As a result of Vancouver division’s RCI work, the number of physicians attached to residential care facilities in Vancouver has increased by almost 50 percent.
 A total of 2,327 beds are now covered by RCI facility attached physicians.